kbr19-thu/kbr19-thu.github.io/content/project/driving_simulation/index.md

 #### 2.1 Effect of Music on Speed
 The relationship between the average speed of each participant on each segment and the music played on the corresponding road segment is presented in a three-dimensional bar graph (Figure 4).
 It was observed that music led to a decrease in driving speed, with low-volume music having a more significant effect, while the volume of unfamiliar language songs had a smaller impact.
 ![](Figure4.png)
-Figure 4.
-Relationship between Speed and Music
+<p align="center">Figure 4.
+Relationship between Speed and Music</p>

 #### 2.2 Effect of Music on Speed Control
 The relationship between the proportion of successfully controlled speeds by each participant on each segment and the music played on the corresponding road segment is shown in a three-dimensional bar graph (Figure 5).
 It was found that music led to a decrease in speed control ability, with high-volume music having a more pronounced effect, while the impact of low-volume music with native language lyrics was minimal.
 ![](Figure5.png)
-Figure 5.
-Relationship between Speed Control Success Rate and Music
+<p align="center">Figure 5.
+Relationship between Speed Control Success Rate and Music</p>

 #### 2.3 Effect of Music on Lane Deviation
 Observing the impact of music on lane deviation (Figure 6), it can be seen that music enhanced lateral control ability, with larger sound volumes having a greater impact, except for low-volume instrumental music.
 ![](Figure6.png)
-Figure 6.
-Relationship between Deviation (from Lane Center) and Music
+<p align="center">Figure 6.
+Relationship between Deviation (from Lane Center) and Music</p>

 #### 2.4 Effect of Music on Brake Frequency
 Examining the impact of music on brake frequency (Figure 7), it can be observed that music increased brake frequency, with the effect of unfamiliar language songs being relatively minor, and the largest increase observed with high-volume instrumental music.
 ![](Figure7.png)
-Figure 7.
-Relationship between Brake Frequency and Music
+<p align="center">Figure 7.
+Relationship between Brake Frequency and Music</p>

 #### 2.5 Effect of Music on Reaction Time at Intersections
 Looking at the impact of music on reaction time to vehicles running red lights (Figure 8), overall, music increased reaction time (indicating decreased reaction ability), with no consistent patterns observed regarding language and volume effects.
 ![](Figure8.png)
-Figure 8.
-Relationship between Reaction Time to Vehicles Running Red Lights and Music
+<p align="center">Figure 8.
+Relationship between Reaction Time to Vehicles Running Red Lights and Music</p>

 #### 2.6 Effect of Music on Reaction Time to Pedestrians Crossing
 Finally, examining the impact of music on reaction time to pedestrians suddenly crossing the road (Figure 9), it was found that music led to faster reactions to pedestrians, with the effect becoming more significant with higher volume levels.

 ![](Figure9.png)
-Figure 9.
-Relationship between Reaction Time to Pedestrians Crossing and Music
+<p align="center">Figure 9.
+Relationship between Reaction Time to Pedestrians Crossing and Music</p>

 ## Conclusion and Outlook
 ### 1 Experimental Conclusion